-Briefcase supports two packaging formats for a Windows app:
+Briefcase supports two packaging formats for a Windows App:

-- 1. As an MSI installer (the default output of briefcase package windows VisualStudio, or by using briefcase package windows VisualStudio -p msi); or - 2.
-As a ZIP file containing all files needed to run the app (by using briefcase package windows VisualStudio -p zip).
+- 1. As an MSI installer - 2.
+As a ZIP file containing all files needed to run the app

 Briefcase uses the WiX Toolset to build an MSI installer for a Windows App.
 WiX, in turn, requires that .NET Framework 3.5 is enabled.
 To ensure .NET Framework 3.5 is enabled: